 ]

 The advisor_tool_result.content field is a discriminated union.
-Which variant you receive depends on the advisor model:
+For successful calls, the variant depends on the advisor model:

 | Variant | Fields | Returned when |